 Wise Mind Centre offers practicum opportunities for students enrolled in graduate programs in counseling or clinical psychology.
 Our trainees are from University of British Columbia, Simon Fraser University, University of Victoria, and Adler University.
 We take our training seriously and are commited to provide our trainees with advanced training in working with individuals with complex clinical presentations.
 Supervision is provided weekly individually and in a group format.
 See below a description of our current graduate practicum program.

-Headed by Dr. Debbie Leung, the Wise Mind Centre is a growing private practice that provides CBT, DBT, mindfulness based treatments (e.g., ACT), and trauma-informed treatments (e.g., prolonged exposure therapy) to adults and adolescents struggling with complex disorders and emotion regulation difficulties.
-We offer a one-year advanced practicum (a longer-term committment is preferred if possible) to students with a master degree or have advanced to the doctoral years of their program.
-Prior experience in providing evidence-based clinical assessment and behavioral-focused treatments would be an asset.
+Headed by Dr. Debbie Leung, the Wise Mind Centre is a growing private practice that provides primarily evidence-based treatments to adults and adolescents struggling with complex disorders and emotion regulation difficulties.
+We offer a one-year advanced practicum (length negotiable but a longer term is preferrable) for graduate students with a master degree (or equivalent) and have some prior experience in providing evidence-based clinical assessment and psychological treatments.
+Experience in cognitive-behavioral treatment approach would be an asset.